tanmaykulkarni16/IPL-Score-Predictor/README.md

+# IPL Score Predictor Using Machine Learning

 This is a machine learning-based project built to predict the final score of an IPL (Indian Premier League) innings in T20 cricket matches.
 The model uses real-time match inputs like venue, batting team, bowling team, striker, and bowler to forecast the projected final score.

-📌 Project Highlights
+# 📌 Project Highlights

-Achieved an impressive 90% accuracy in predicting scores compared to actual match results.
+1) Achieved an impressive 90% accuracy in predicting scores compared to actual match results.

-Trained on a rich dataset containing 76,015 records of IPL match data.
+2) Trained on a rich dataset containing 76,015 records of IPL match data.

-Developed a clean, user-friendly front-end interface using HTML, CSS, and Flask with dropdown menus for teams, venues, players, and real-time match inputs.
+3) Developed a clean, user-friendly front-end interface using HTML, CSS, and Flask with dropdown menus for teams, venues, players, and real-time match inputs.

-Built and saved Label Encoders for venue, teams, players to handle categorical variables.
+4) Built and saved Label Encoders for venue, teams, players to handle categorical variables.

-Deployed a TensorFlow Keras regression model for score prediction.
+5) Deployed a TensorFlow Keras regression model for score prediction.

-🛠️ Tech Stack
+# 🛠️ Tech Stack

-Python
+1) Python

-TensorFlow / Keras
+2) TensorFlow / Keras

-Flask
+3) Flask

-HTML, CSS (front-end)
+4) HTML, CSS (front-end)

-Pandas, NumPy
+5) Pandas, NumPy

-Scikit-learn (Label Encoding)
+6) Scikit-learn (Label Encoding)

-Joblib (Model and Encoder serialization)
+7) Joblib (Model and Encoder serialization)

-📌 Workflow
+# 📌 Workflow

-1️⃣ Data Collection and Preprocessing
+1️) Data Collection and Preprocessing

-2️⃣ Feature Engineering (overs, wickets, etc.)
+2️) Feature Engineering (overs, wickets, etc.)

-3️⃣ Model Training and Evaluation (TensorFlow Keras model)
+3️) Model Training and Evaluation (TensorFlow Keras model)

-4️⃣ Encoders creation for venue, teams, and players
+4️) Encoders creation for venue, teams, and players

-5️⃣ Front-end development using HTML & CSS with Flask integration
+5️) Front-end development using HTML & CSS with Flask integration

-6️⃣ Model Deployment with interactive form inputs
+6️) Model Deployment with interactive form inputs

-📊 Key Features
+# 📊 Key Features

-Predicts final score of a T20 innings based on live match stats.
+1) Predicts final score of a T20 innings based on live match stats.

-Clean front-end with dropdown menus for seamless input selection.
+2) Clean front-end with dropdown menus for seamless input selection.

-Real-time score prediction powered by a trained machine learning model.
+3) Real-time score prediction powered by a trained machine learning model.

-Encoders handled via Joblib serialization for consistent input processing.
+4) Encoders handled via Joblib serialization for consistent input processing.

-📢 Acknowledgements
+# 📢 Acknowledgements

 Data Source: Kaggle